Nikolis2002/predicting_alzheimers/README.md

-> **Note:** For examiner:If similar code exists you can check the commit history to see that this code is the orginal
+> **Note:** For examiner:If similar code exists you can check the commit history to see that this code is the orginal,also last 3 hours the repository became private for same reasons.